My trial has expired - what happens to my surveys?

 Conversely, if you own a site that's on the blacklist and want it removed, contact us.
 Proof of ownership will be required.

 Wherever possible, surveys will run over HTTPS.
 However, depending on how the survey has been shared, this may not be possible.

 The situations in which surveys will not run over HTTPS are:

-- The survey is running in a CopyKat surround based on a page which was not running over HTTPS
+- The survey is running in a CopyKat surround based on a page which wasn't running over HTTPS

-- The survey is embedded in a site that is not running HTTPS
+- The survey is embedded in a site that isn't running over HTTPS

 - The survey is running as a pop-over on a site that's not running over HTTPS